 In keeping with our Policy on Curriculum, of addressing issues of personal, spiritual, academic, sporting, and cultural growth, the education at John Paul II High School extends well beyond the classroom.
-Our students are encouraged to participate in a wide range of activities and often we see our youngsters developing life-long interests.
+Our students are encouraged to participate in a wide range of activities and often we see our students developing life-long interests.
 Staff members and many parents willingly assist with a variety of sporting and cultural activities.

 Outdoor education gives the opportunity to enjoy the beauty of our country, to meet challenges of living in less restricted surroundings, and to learn to live in a group dependent upon others.

-- Year 10 students participate in a camp to reinforce the skills of leadership and self-reliance at Boyle River.
+- Year 10 students participate in a camp to reinforce the skills of leadership and self-reliance at Boyle River

-- Years 12 & 13 students have the opportunity of following a course of study for Outdoor Education as a subject at Level 2 for NCEA.
+- Years 12 & 13 students have the opportunity of following a course of study for Outdoor Education as a subject at Level 2 for NCEA

-- Years 9, 11, 12 & 13 students attend a Retreat once a year, led by a Retreat Team.
+- Years 9, 11, 12 & 13 students attend a Retreat once a year, led by a retreat team